gitter-badger/CLOUD-ATLAS/README.md

 ## **<a href="https://cloud-atlas.org" target="_blank">Live Demo</a>**
 (it's the same package with the same 87 points on pwa-builder.com, but we dropped the pwa-starter example page from our package and made it React + Material UI compatible)

+## WYSIWYG React Editor coming!!!
+Public Beta opens June 2021
+Check out Clutch.io and join the waitlist.
+I checked out around 20 WYSIWYG solutions for React and Bootstrap, all of them where either jailing you in their system or missing essential features.
+Informations are spare, because Clutch is in open beta, but if luck is on our side, you will get a full blown coding IDE, with visual UI editor for React Apps, and live-data while coding, from your self hosted API.

 # Why the non-commercial license model?
 <a href="https://cloud-atlas.org" target="_blank">Live Demo</a>
 World Peace Engine Labs's existing and upcoming companies, apps, publishings, products, projects, and code, are always licensed by the following two licenses,